nemosminer/NemosMiner/README.md

 note. instruction number 1 : is different for miningpoolhub, you need to change user name and worker name

-there is a 5minute per day fee (0.3%) that can be changed to minimum 1minute per day by adding -Donate 1 to startpoolname.bat
+there is a 5minute per day fee (0.3%) that can be changed to minimum 1minute per day by changing -Donate 5 to -Doante 1

 If you have Windows 7, 8, or 8.1, please update PowerShell: https://www.microsoft.com/en-us/download/details.aspx?id=50395